yamanimurillo/aspiration-take-home-test/README.md

 ## Notes from Yama

 1. API KEY for GitHub GraphQL API its on env file.
 Feel free to use it to test the application.
-2. Implemented a pair of styles components.
+2. Implemented a pair of styled components.
 The search fieldtext and button.
 3. Implemented React Apollo to consume GraphQL API.
 4. Implemented some styles via SASS.
 5. Tried to give a decent UI Design.

+Bonus:
+App its deployed on Heroku, you can access from your PC/MAC or your mobile device ;)